boots-edu/textbook/source/text/9-webz-intro/walkthrough.md

 ![Live Site](../../assets/images/webz_walkthrough/final_link.png)

+If that URL is not visible, then you can also find the URL by going back to the "Settings" tab and scrolling down to the "Github Pages" section.
+The URL should be displayed there.

 ## 6) Submission

 Once you have completed the tutorial and deployed your site, you can submit on GradeScope.
 If you have any questions or issues, please don't hesitate to ask for help!